Student Internship Resources

 - Cover Letter - The Career Handbook has information and samples for writing cover letters.

 - Job & Internship Fairs - The Career and Internship Services office sponsors a number of Job & Internship Fairs throughout the school year on-campus, at other local universities, and with other University of Minnesota campuses.
+You can also check out a full roster of employer events in Handshake.

 Making the Most of Your Internship